VienDinhCom/practice-makes-perfect/react-tanstack-query/README.md

 # React Query in Practice

-Back in 2022, I used React Query with GraphQL for my Next Shopify Storefront.
-It was good… but limited.
+Back in 2022, I used React Query with GraphQL for my [Next Shopify Storefront](https://github.com/VienDinhCom/next-shopify-storefront/tree/v2) It was good… but limited.
 Fast forward to now—React Query has evolved.
 A lot.
 So I revisited it.

 This project became my deep dive into the new API: from caching with query keys, to optimistic updates, pagination, even working with TanStack Router.